 One drawback of the official London Marathon app — with thousands of people using it on race day, it can sometimes be a little glitchy.
 There are other ways out there to track your runner, both by their running watch or fitness tracker and with certain running apps.

-Firstly, if your runner is wearing a Garmin running watch, and carrying their smartphone, they can turn on Live Track via their Garmin Connect app on their phone.
+Firstly, if your runner is wearing a Garmin running watch, and carrying their smartphone, they can turn on Live Track via the Garmin Connect app on their phone.
 This allows runners to share their live location with friends and family via email, Facebook, or Twitter.
 The downside here is that it also relies on a phone GPS signal, so might be temperamental on race day and won't be an option for runners leaving their phone in their kit bag.
-The Garmin Forerunner 245 LTE also has live tracking, and can relay a runner's position without needing a phone.

-If your runner has an Apple Watch SE or an Apple Watch Series 3 or later, they will be able to share their live location with you before setting off.
-To do this, they'll need to add you in the Find People app on the Apple Watch and tap share my location.
+If your runner has one of the best Apple Watches, they will be able to share their live location with you before setting off.
+To do this, they'll need to add you in the Find People app on the Apple Watch and tap 'Share my Location'.
 Once they've chosen you as a friend, you'll be able to see their location for one hour, until the end of the day, or indefinitely (depending on which option they chose - we'd recommend the middle one).
-This too, will require them carrying a smartphone with them, unless they have a cellular version of Apple's Watch.
+This too will require them to carry a smartphone with them, unless they have a cellular version of Apple's Watch.

 Another app that works with most modern Garmin running watches and Apple Watches newer than the Apple Watch Series 3 is Strava Beacon.
 Strava Beacon allows runners to send a live tracking link to three different contacts.
 This is usually a safety feature on the app but comes in handy on race day — check out our full Strava app review here.